A Brief Sanskrit Glossary

 Pramana: Means of valid knowledge; logical proof; authority (of knowledge); means of cognition (from the verb root ma–to measure and pra–before or forward.

-Prana: Vital energy; life-breath; life-force.
+Prana: Life; vital energy; life-breath; life-force; inhalation.
 In the human body the prana is divided into five forms: 1) Prana, the prana that moves upward; 2) Apana: The prana that moves downward, producing the excretory functions in general.
 3) Vyana: The prana that holds prana and apana together and produces circulation in the body.
 4) Samana: The prana that carries the grosser material of food to the apana and brings the subtler material to each limb; the general force of digestion.
 5) Udana: The prana which brings up or carries down what has been drunk or eaten; the general force of assimilation.

 Pranam: “To bow;” to greet with respect.
 A respectful or reverential gesture made by putting the hands together palm-to-palm in front of the chest.
 A prostration before a deity or revered person.